thecrazymonkey/cp-ansible-admin/README.md

 # regex to limit the clusters managed with this playbook
     rbac_cluster_whitelist: ""

+# to only apply the rolebindings (delete operation will be bypassed) defined in the input file set the following (default is true)
+this can be used to apply the rolebindings to a new cluster without deleting the existing ones - e.g. when applying select rolebindings from a different cluster

+    rbac_delete_enabled: false

 # quotas management connectivity defined above
 # sample desired quotas state structure
     quotas: